OsirisAthom/adprojects/README.md

-# adprojects
+# adcodes
-Code of personal projects and for training purposes.
+This respository currtenly has:
+- Python code made by the user for academic purposes.
+Preparing data obtained in lab for its analysis with data analysis techniques.